41.8 MB (42.0 MB compressed)

 28.7 x 36.3 cm ⏐ 11.3 x 14.3 in (300dpi)

-E. D. WALLIS / AMERICAN INSTITUTE OF PHYSICS / BAINBRIDGE COLLECTION / SCIENCE PHOTO LIBRARY E. D. WALLIS / AMERICAN INSTITUTE OF PHYSICS / BAINBRIDGE COLLECTION / SCIENCE PHOTO LIBRARY
+UNIVERSITY OF CHICAGO / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY UNIVERSITY OF CHICAGO / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY

 Editorial use only.

 Enrico Fermi.
-Portrait of the Italian-US nuclear physicist Enrico Fermi (1901-1954).
-Fermi modified classical statistical mechanics, contributing to the Fermi-Dirac distribution, a fundamental part of statistical physics.
-Fermi won the 1938 Nobel Prize for Physics for his work on using neutrons to initiate nuclear reactions.
-He lived in the USA from 1938, building the world's first atomic pile (reactor) in 1942.
-He joined the atomic bomb project at Los Alamos, New Mexico, USA, in 1944.
-Photographed in 1945 in Los Alamos.
+Portrait of the Italian-US nuclear physicist Enrico Fermi (1901-1954) with electronic equipment for the University of Chicago's particle accelerator.
+Fermi contributed to the Fermi- Dirac distribution, a central part of statistical physics.
+He won the 1938 Nobel Prize for Physics for his work on using neutrons to initiate nuclear reactions.
+He lived in the USA from 1938, building the first atomic reactor in 1942.
+He joined the American atomic bomb project in 1944.
+He then took a professorship at Chicago.
+Photographed in 1948.
 THIS IMAGE MAY NOT BE USED TO STATE OR IMPLY THE ENDORSEMENT BY AIP OF ANY PRODUCT OR SERVICE.